-• IAS 1 'Presentation of Financial Statements' ("IAS 1") and IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors' ("IAS 8") were amended in October 2018 to refine the definition of materiality and clarify its characteristics.
+- IFRS 10 'Consolidated Financial Statements' amendments relate to sale or contribution of assets between and investor and its associate or joint venture and are applicable for annual periods beginning on or after a date to be determined by the IASB. - IAS 1 'Presentation of Financial Statements' ("IAS 1") and IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors' ("IAS 8") were amended in October 2018 to refine the definition of materiality and clarify its characteristics.
 The revised definition focuses on the idea that information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2020.

-The adoption of the above standard did not have a material impact on the Company's Financial Statements.
+The adoption of the above standards did not have a material impact on the Company's Financial Statements.